Should I Appeal my Michigan Bar Exam Score?

 Note: We have written several successful appeals ourselves.
-In fact, for the July 2015 Michigan bar exam administration, we wrote half of the passing appeals in the state.
+We are the leading Michigan bar exam appeals firm, frequently writing the vast majority of passing appeals in the state.
+In fact, for the July 2017 Michigan bar exam administration, we 10 of the 11 passing appeals in the state of Michigan.
+We were the only firm to have written a passing bar exam appeal that administration.
 We have seen what works and what doesn’t work!
 There is a lack of advice on the internet for individuals that are looking to write their own appeals.
 It seems like the options are: (1) Write your appeal blindly with little-to-no advice or guidance; or (2) Pay thousands of dollars to have someone write it for you.
 This blog post series seeks to close that gap.

 1. First Step: Request your bar exam essay answers.

-Request your answers from the Michigan Board of Law Examiners along with a certified check.
+Request your answers from the Michigan Board of Law Examiners along with a certified check or money order.
+Follow instructions carefully and do this right away.
 After requesting them, you should receive your answers as well as the questions and model answers promptly.
-For specific instructions on how to request answers, please see Question # 13 in the FAQ section on the Michigan Board of Law Examiners’ website.
+You will get instructions on how to do this when you receive your score report.

 Once you have a chance to review your essay answers, you will be in better shape to tell if you were severely under-graded or if you were lucky to receive the score you did!
 It is a good idea to ask for advice from friends or colleagues.
 It is easy to be shortsighted and underestimate your answers when it is your bar exam that you have to appeal.
 Many times, others can see the potential to recover points where you cannot.